wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ---
-title: Build an Appointment Scheduler using JS, Firebase and the Vonage API
+title: Build an Appointment Scheduler using Node, Firebase, and Vonage
 description: Let's build an appointment scheduler using Node.js, Firebase, Express and the Vonage Messages API.
 author: amanda-cavallaro